hanab/RecipeApp/README.md

       - When clicking on a sorce link, the link opens in the browser showing the recipe
       - Clicking on the video plays the video in full screen mode

+# Please Click on the image blow to watch the demo video

   [![Watch Application Demo](https://github.com/user-attachments/assets/1acde691-971f-471c-af0d-e58749dc772d)](https://drive.google.com/file/d/1gGaVHUchSMHWK6ZDfzRKsB1rtGweKWsH/view?usp=drive_link)